 Enjoy a scenic drive across the Rif mountains to the Archaeological Site of Volubilis, a UNESCO World Heritage site.
 This ancient Roman cite is the most important archaeological site in Morocco.
-Continue to the nearby Meknes, an imperial city that served as a capital of Morocco in the 17th century.
+Continue to the nearby Meknes, an imperial city that served as the capital of Morocco in the 17th century.
 Explore the historic city center, also a UNESCO World Heritage site, including the Royal granaries and stables and the Mausoleum of the King.
 (B)

 Tour the 9th-century Fez, the oldest royal city in Morocco, said to be the most complete medieval city of the Arab world.
 Start your tour of this UNESCO World Heritage site at the city ramparts, then continue to the food and spice markets, handicraft quarters, auction markets and colorful souks.
 Visit a school and meet a teacher and student.
 The highlight of your morning visit will be inside a 14th-century medersa (theological school) with its most intricate architecture and Al-Karaouine, founded in 859, it is the oldest existing, continually operating higher educational institution in the world.
 In the afternoon, visit Fez El Jedid (New Fez) for a stroll in the Jewish quarter.
-Visit a 17th-century synagogue and have some time in the jewelery market.
+Visit a 17th-century synagogue and have some time in the jewelry market.
 (B)

 After an early breakfast, depart for your scenic drive to Marrakech, crossing the cultivated and fertile valley, past typical Berber towns and through magnificent cedar, pine and oak forests.
 Many stops will be made along this itinerary for pictures, breaks or lunch.
 (B)

 City tour of Marrakech, where you will see an exciting blend of modern architecture surrounding an ancient walled medina, a UNESCO World Heritage site.
-Stand by the 12th-century Koutoubia Mosque with its 282 foot high minaret.
+Stand by the 12th-century Koutoubia Mosque with its 282-foot high minaret.
 Then enter the narrow alleyways of the Kasbah to visit the historical and beautifully ornate Saadian necropolis, the Badi Palace and the Koutoubia mosque.
 Continue to the 19th-century Bahia Palace and discover the intricate work done by the local artisans.
-Stroll inside the Jewish quarter and visit the historical synagogue built in 1492 by Sephardic Jews expelled from Spain.
+Stroll inside the Jewish quarter and visit the historic synagogue built in 1492 by Sephardic Jews expelled from Spain.
 After lunch, enjoy a “Hidden sides of Marrakech” tour.
 Before sunset, visit Jemaa El Fna, the city square where hundreds of locals and tourists come to spend the end of the day watching traditional street performers and tasting street food.
 (B)

 Enjoy a cooking class of traditional Moroccan cuisine, such as pastilla, couscous, and the broad variety of tajines (stews usually made with lamb or chicken.
 Then visit a nearby spice market and communal bread oven, where neighborhood families bake their bread.
 Enjoy a charming horse carriage ride around the majestic ramparts of Marrakech and the crowded streets of the Medina to the enchanting Majorelle garden.
-Stroll in the famous garden created by the orientalist painter Jacques Majorelle in 1920’s.
+Stroll in the famous garden created by the orientalist painter Jacques Majorelle in the 1920’s.
 The Garden houses a collection of plants from the four corners of the world which flourish amidst elegant ornamental ponds, more than 15 bird species that are endemic to North Africa and has an amazing collection of cacti.
 Visit the beautifully designed Berber museum displaying Yves Saint Laurent’s personal collection of Berber antiques and the Yves Saint Laurent Museum dedicated to his career’s artistic design and creation.
 The two museums showcase a collection made up of 5,000 articles of clothing and 15,000 haute couture accessories.
 (B)